 Head of Department: Mrs Maria Cascon-Soriano

-The A Level course covers a range of social issues and cultural topics which all relate to life in Spain and Spanish-speaking countries.
-It builds on the topics of GCSE, but introduces new language so that you develop a thorough insight into aspects of Spanish culture.
+The A Level Spanish course covers a range of social issues and cultural topics which all relate to life in Spain and Spanish-speaking countries.
+It builds on the topics of GCSE, but introduces new language so that students develop a thorough insight into aspects of Spanish culture.

-At the end of Year 13, Spanish A Level has three exams: a comprehension paper with listening and reading tasks; a writing paper, comprising two essays and a translation; and an oral exam.
+At the end of Year 13, Spanish A Level has three exams: a comprehension paper with listening and reading tasks 40%; a writing paper, comprising two essays and a translation 30%; and an oral exam 30%.

-Average of the A Level results in Spanish achieved by Ipswich School students over the most recent three year period (2016, 2017 and 2018)
+The average of the A Level results in Spanish over the most recent three year period is: